That-Dev-Girl-Sites/jhalabi.com/_posts/2013-07-02-mobile-should-not-be-an-afterthought.md

 ## Files for mobile sites need to be smaller.

-Minify the CSS and Javascript files.
+Minify the CSS and JavaScript files.
 Optimize the HTML.
 And please, oh please, do not load giant full sized images.
 While you may have a beautiful, hi-res version of a feature photo, mobile users do not care.
 Shrink the image down and load a mobile-friendly image via a CSS media query.

 ## Input fields are not created equal.